 Manage GCP Cloud KMS EKM Connection IAM Bindings

 The gcp:kms/ekmConnectionIamBinding:EkmConnectionIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud KMS External Key Manager (EKM) connections, controlling which identities can access externally managed encryption keys.
-This guide focuses on three capabilities: granting roles to multiple members, adding individual members to roles, and time-based access with IAM conditions.
+This guide focuses on three capabilities: authoritative role binding for multiple members, time-based conditional access, and non-authoritative single member addition.

-IAM bindings reference existing EKM connections and require a configured GCP project and location.
+EKM connection IAM resources reference existing EKM connections and require a configured GCP project and location.
 The examples are intentionally small.
-Combine them with your own EKM connection resources and identity management.
+Combine them with your own EKM connection infrastructure and identity management strategy.

-Grant a role to multiple members with binding
+Grant a role to multiple members with EkmConnectionIamBinding

 import * as pulumi from "@pulumi/pulumi";